iterative/datachain/README.rst

     |[{"index":0,"message":{"role":"assistant","content":"Success","name":null,
     "tool_calls":null,"tool_call_id":null},"finish_reason":"stop"}]|547|548|1

-However, it can be more convinient to work with Python objects as in examples above.
+However, it can be more convenient to work with Python objects as in examples above.

 PyTorch data loader